-When one thinks of emergency life support training, the first thing that typically comes to mind is cardiopulmonary resuscitation or CPR for short.
+When one thinks of emergency life support training, the first thing that typically comes to mind is cardiopulmonary resuscitation, or CPR for short.

 Basic Life Support (BLS) Certification

-BLS certification is a credential that demonstrates competency in the core skills involved in providing life-saving resuscitation to a person experiencing cardiac arrest.
+A BLS certification is a credential that demonstrates competency in the core skills involved in providing life-saving resuscitation to a person experiencing cardiac arrest.

 Advanced Cardiovascular Life Support (ACLS) Certification

-Individuals who pursue their ACLS certification are typically medical providers, including doctors, nurses, paramedics and respiratory therapists.
+Individuals who pursue their ACLS certification are typically medical providers, including doctors, nurses, paramedics, and respiratory therapists.

 Once those two years are up, recertification is required.

 ACLS vs BLS certification trainings have other commonalities, including that both teach students the following:

 - How to work as part of a resuscitation team